aspnetzero/documents/doc/Developing-Step-By-Step-Mvc-Angularjs.md

 #### Creating a Modal

-We will create a [Angular Bootstrap Ui-Modal](https://angular-ui.github.io/bootstrap/#/modal) to create a new person as shown below:
+We will create a [Angular UI-Bootstrap modal](https://angular-ui.github.io/bootstrap/#/modal) to create a new person as shown below:

 <img src="images/phonebook-create-person-dialog.png" alt="Create Person Dialog" class="img-thumbnail" width="620" height="380" />